msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome Page"
+title: "Welcome to My Digital Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to My Digital Portfolio

 I am **Muhammad Salahuddin**, a Form 5 student dedicated to academic excellence and leadership development.
 This site is a comprehensive website of my journey, designed to provide a deeper look into the achievements and experiences beyond my CV.